CLNEulalia/Sass/README.md

 #### Set up our workspace and check our files

- - Go back to your other tab in terminal (don't cancel the `sass --watch`, we always want that to be running when we write sass) and `atom .` the entire `starter-code` folder
+ - Go back to your other tab in terminal (don't cancel the `sass --watch`, we always want that to be running when we write sass) and `code .` the entire `sass` folder
  - You should now see some new files/folders
   - Folder: ` .sass-cache`
   - Inside the `css` folder there should now be